Simon-Eke/AdvFullstack_Labb2/README.md

 - JWT - DONE
 - Change UI to be at least readable - done i guess....
-- Pacman stuff is not responsive for smaller screens..........
+- SEO for menu and home page - DONE
 - Move the the public reused MenuItemCard into a partial view

 ## Dev Notes: